-- 3.37 An insurer must undertake self-assessment of its compliance with the Act and Guidelines in its management practices annually or more frequently as directed by the Authority and in line with the requirements outlined in SIRA's Self-Assessment Tool. - 3.38 An insurer must provide an annual self-assessment report to the Authority.
-This report must include the insurer's assessment of its compliance with the Act and delegated legislation (including these Guidelines), and any failure to comply (non-compliance) with legislative, guideline and Customer Service Conduct Principle requirements. - 3.39 The Authority may conduct a review of an insurer's self-assessment at any time by auditing the insurer's files.
+- 3.39 An insurer must undertake self-assessment of its compliance with the Act and Guidelines in its management practices annually or more frequently as directed by the Authority.
+The self-assessment must comply with the requirements set out in SIRA's Self-Assessment Tool. - 3.40 An insurer must provide an annual self-assessment report to the Authority.
+This report must include the insurer's assessment of its compliance with the Act and statutory instruments made under the Act (including these Guidelines), and details of all instances of its failure to comply (non-compliance) with legislative, guideline and Customer Service Conduct Principle requirements. - The Authority may conduct a review of an insurer's self-assessment at any time by auditing the insurer's files.